What You Should Know About Your Dog’S Food

 Generally speaking, adult indoor dogs should be fed a low-calorie diet.
 The food should contain fewer than 350 calories per cup.
 For a 20-pound dog, this is too much fat and will cause it to gain weight.
 You can also check the amount of protein and fat by comparing the guarantees of the food.
 You can compare these results with the labels of various dog foods in stores.
 If you’re not sure, you can ask the manufacturer about the ingredients.

-- Wildlife35 Interesting Facts About Lions
+- Birds25 Interesting Facts About Parrots

 - RodentsHow Much Water Do Guinea Pigs Drink?By Camilo Walker